Diffusion-aware voltage source: An equivalent circuit network to resolve lithium concentration gradients in active particles: Introduction

-As discussed above, the transformation of the limiting solid diffusion process from physical description to circuit arrangement has still not been addressed in a satisfactory way.
-The numerical solutions \cite{Sato2019,Geng2021} or approximate solutions~\cite{Li2019a,Ouyang2014,Zheng2019} inherit the complexity of addressing partial differential equations in physics-based models.
-The circuit networks for solid diffusion in Merla et al.~\cite{Merla2018a} used the electrode open circuit potential (OCP) as the driving force for diffusion.
-Th resistor-capacitor networks \cite{Rael2013,von_Srbik_2016} proposed promising analogies but needed further clarification (and what).
 A well-designed circuit representation implementing the correct solid diffusion physics is needed for ECMs to be easily parameterized and implemented in a real-world BMS.
-To this end, we propose a circuit network (\cref{sec:circuitnetwork}), consisting of artificial controlled voltage sources and diffusion resistors, to describe the solid diffusion process.
-The artificial controlled voltage sources improves the previous work in our group \cite{Merla2018a}.
-The proposed circuit network is defined as a new high-level circuit element called diffusion-aware voltage source (\cref{fig:fullECM}) and used together with resistors and capacitors to form shell ECMs (\cref{sec:shellecm}).
-The proposed diffusion-aware voltage source and shell ECM are verified (\cref{sec:compspm}) against physics-based models (i.e., single particle model) run in an open-source battery-modelling toolbox PyBaMM \cite{Sulzer2021}.
-The shell ECM also demonstrates its potential in predicting experimental data (\cref{sec:expval}).
+To this end, we propose a circuit network (\cref{sec:circuitnetwork}), consisting of controlled voltage sources and diffusion resistors, and define it as a new circuit element called diffusion-aware voltage source (\cref{fig:fullECM}).
+An ECM involving the diffusion-aware voltage sources, called ``shell ECM'' (\cref{sec:shellecm}), is configured to predict cell responses.
+The proposed diffusion-aware voltage source and shell ECMs are verified (\cref{sec:compspm}) against the physics-based single particle model run in an open-source battery-modelling toolbox PyBaMM \cite{Sulzer2021}.
+The shell ECM is further validated against experimental data in \cref{sec:expval}.
+Finally, the shell ECM is implemented into the BMS of WAE Technologies and compared with traditional ECMs in terms of computational efficiency and accuracy (\cref{sec:imple}).